Exclusive hedge funds crack open door to Main Street

 WEIGH ON PERFORMANCE

-Plenty of sceptics say that mixing hedge funds' more illiquid strategies with a mutual fund structure - where investors can pull out money daily - will weigh on performance and ultimately won't work.
+Plenty of skeptics say that mixing hedge funds' more illiquid strategies with a mutual fund structure - where investors can pull out money daily - will weigh on performance and ultimately won't work.

 "I love vanilla ice cream.
 I also love red wine vinegar.
 But when you pour the vinegar over ice cream, it tastes terrible," said Anthony Scaramucci, who runs SkyBridge Capital and hosted industry conference SALT where liquid alternatives dominated panel discussions and private poolside conversations.
 "That's like trying to combine alpha and daily liquidity."